akimwong/1_OnPremise/Journey/009/Readme.md

 #### TIME SERIES
 Is a series of data points indexed (or listed or graphed) in `time order`.
 Most commonly, a time series is a sequence taken at successive `equally spaced` points in time.
 To study in depht a time series it MUST be breakdown into its elements (Trend + Seasonality + Cycle + Random)

-`Time series analysis` is a method used for analysing time series data in order to `extract meaningful statistical information' from the data. `Time series forecasting` however, is all about `predicting future values' based on previously observed values over time
+`Time series analysis` is a method used for analysing time series data in order to ´extract meaningful statistical information´ from the data. ´Time series forecasting` however, is all about ´predicting future values´ based on previously observed values over time

 #### TREND
 Shows the general tendency of the data to `increase or decrease` during a `long period` of time